Marie Hélène sews the pretty Alix dress from Cha Coud in a "joly coupon" of 3m

 My supplies

-The button tab and waistband gained firmness and reinforcement with H180 interfacing.
+The button tab and waistband gained structure and reinforcement with H180 interfacing.

-The buttons come from my grandmother’s stock, adding a little bright touch to the garment.
+The buttons come from my grandmother’s stock and add a little bright touch to the garment.

 I used 6 instead of the 4 indicated because I wanted to be able to close the slit a bit lower if needed.